swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | Property Values: device        | Description                                                                                                                                   |
 | ------------------------------ | ---------------------------------------
 | desktop                        | Interaction occured via a desktop browser.
-| mobile                         | Interaction occurred within a native mobile app.
+| mobile_app                     | Interaction occurred within a native mobile app.
-| mobile web                     | Interaction occured via a mobile browser.
+| mobile_web                     | Interaction occured via a mobile browser.

 ### Reporting
 This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with following new columns: